Jane Burgio

-Biography
+Early life and education

-Burgio was born and raised in Nutley and graduated in 1940 from Nutley High School, later attending Caldwell College and Essex County College.
+Burgio was born and raised in Nutley, New Jersey.
+In 1940, she graduated in 1940 from Nutley High School, and later attending Caldwell College and Essex County College.
 She lived in North Caldwell.
-She served as Vice Chair of the Essex County Republican Committee and as a Commissioner of the Essex County Board of Elections.
-Her sister, Ruth Bedford, was also a Republican activist.
+Her sister, Ruth Bedford, was also a Republican Party activist.
 Her brother-in-law, Stanley Bedford, served as a New Jersey Superior Court Judge.
 Her grandfather, Abraham Blum, was the first Mayor of Nutley.

+Career

+Burgio served as vice chair of the Essex County Republican Committee and as a Commissioner of the Essex County Board of Elections.

 In 1973, after the primary election had already been held, incumbent Assemblyman Philip D. Kaltenbacher announced that he would not run for re-election.
 Essex County Republicans held a meeting and picked Burgio as his replacement.
-Burgio's running mate was Thomas H. Kean.
+Burgio's running mate was Thomas Kean.
 Kean and Burgio defeated their Democratic opponents, Thomas Giblin and Nicholas Saleeby.
 Kean and Burgio were re-elected in 1975.

 Kean gave up his Assembly seat in 1977 to pursue election as governor.
 Essex County Republican County Chairman Frederic Remington became Burgio's new running mate.
 They faced a primary and beat Wayne mayor Newton Edward Miller, Norman Lapidus, a businessman from Maplewood, Melvin I. Tolstoi, and Shirley Szabo.
 In November, Burgio and Remington prevailed over the Democrats, Livingston mayor Donald S. Coburn and Bernie Reiner.

 In 1979, Burgio and Remington were re-elected.
-Defeated were Alex Trento and James Bildner.

-In 1981, James Wallwork gave up his New Jersey Senate seat to become a Republican gubernatorial candidate.
-Burgio and Remington both wanted to run for the Senate, but when their shared hometown of North Caldwell was moved into a different district, neither of them ran for anything.
+Alex Trento and James Bildner lost the election.
+By 1981, James Wallwork gave up his New Jersey Senate seat to become a Republican gubernatorial candidate.
+Burgio and Remington both wanted to run for the Senate, however, when their shared hometown of North Caldwell was moved into a different district, neither of them ran for anything.

+New Jersey Secretary of State

-After Kean was elected Governor of New Jersey in 1981, he asked Burgio to become his Secretary of State, the first woman to serve in that role.
+After Kean was elected Governor of New Jersey in 1981, he asked Burgio to become his Secretary of State, making her the first woman to serve in that role.
 She accepted and served in that office through the entire eight years of the Kean administration.
 She retired with Kean in January 1990.

-In 1996, Burgio attempted a political comeback as a candidate for the position of Surrogate of Essex County, but lost by a very big margin.
+In 1996, Burgio attempted a political comeback as a candidate for the position of Surrogate of Essex County, however, lost by a great margin.

+Death

-Burgio died on December 20, 2005.
+Burgio died on December 20, 2005, at age 83.